 Benefits of solving MCQs

 Frequently Asked Questions

 The human endocrine system is composed of various ductless glands that secrete various important hormones in the body.
-These hormones perform many functions starting from mood regulation, development and growth, metabolism, mechanism of action of organs and so on.
+These hormones perform many functions starting from mood regulation, development and growth, metabolism, mechanism of action of organs, and so on.
 The primary function of the endocrine system is to check how hormones are released, depending upon the level of hormones produced and other substances present in the blood.

-Thymus Gland: The thymus secretes hormone thymosin which stimulates the production of T cells in the body which plays an important role in immunity.
+Thymus Gland: The thymus secretes the hormone thymosin which stimulates the production of T cells in the body which plays an important role in immunity.

 Pineal Gland: This small gland is believed to be involved in the production of the sleep-regulating hormone melatonin.